Volker Beck (politician): Foreign affairs

+In October 2023, he wanted to stop the financial support for Palestinian authorities.

 Sex with minors

 In 2013, Beck received major media attention, when his 1988 essay: "Amending criminal law?
 An appeal for a realistic, new orientation of sexuality politics" which promoted the decriminalization of pedosexuality, was released in full by Spiegel Online, showing that editorial changes had not altered the message of the essay as he had claimed.
 In response to the essay's initial discovery amidst revelations within the Green Party regarding members' prior involvement in the pedophilia movement, Beck distanced himself from his previous writing and mentioned that reports from German child care facilities combating child sexual abuse dramatically changed his position.